The Solar System

 Venus

 The second planet is slightly smaller than Earth.
 It has a dense atmosphere and an iron core.
-It is the hottest planet with blistering surface temperatures (over 400 degrees Celsius).
-Venus’ atmosphere is very toxic due to clouds of sulfuric acid.
-The planet may have had water at one point of time, but these have evaporated over time due to the extreme heat.
+It is the hottest planet with blistering surface temperatures (upwards of 400°C/752°F).
+Venus’ atmosphere is toxic due to clouds of sulfuric acid.
+The planet may have had water at one point, but these have evaporated over time due to the extreme heat.
 Volcanic activity have been observed on Venus’ surfaces, though there have been no signs of lava flow.

 Earth

 Earth is the largest of the inner planets.
-It is one of the few, if not only, places in the universe where life exists.
-It has one moon, the Moon.
-Earth core is very active, and it is the only planet with tectonic plates.
-Earth’s biosphere has long since altered its atmosphere, creating more oxygen as well as an ozone layer to block harmful radiation from its surfaces.
+It is the only place in the universe where life exists.
+It has one moon.
+Earth’s core is very active, and it is the only planet with tectonic plates.
+Earth’s biosphere has long since altered its atmosphere, creating more oxygen as well as an ozone layer to block harmful radiation from space.

 Mars